 The preparation of interim condensed financial statements requires management to make assumptions and estimates that impact the amounts reported.
 These interim condensed financial statements, in the opinion of management, reflect all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of the Company's results of operations, financial position and cash flows for the interim periods ended September 30, 2019 and 2018; however, certain information and footnote disclosures normally included in our audited annual financial statements, as included in the Company's interim condensed financial statements on Form 10-Q, have been condensed or omitted pursuant to such SEC rules and regulations and accounting principles applicable for interim periods.
-It is important to note that the Company's results of operations and cash flows for interim periods are not necessarily indicative of the results of operations and cash flows to be expected for a full fiscal year or any other interim period.
+It is important to note that the Company's results of operations and cash flows to be expected for a full fiscal year or any other interim period.
 The information included in this Quarterly Report on Form 10-Q should be read in connection with the financial statements and accompanying notes included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.